-Arts and Sciences faculty honored for teaching, research, and scholarship
+Arts and Sciences faculty and students honored for teaching, research, and service to the community

-Members of the university community were honored for excellence in teaching, research, and scholarships at a May 5 ceremony hosted by President Robert L. Barchi at Winants Hall on the College Avenue Campus.
+Members of the university community were honored for excellence in teaching, research, and service at a ceremony hosted by President Robert L. Barchi and the Committee to Advance Our Common Purposes, an initiative of the Office of the Senior Vice President for Academic Affairs, presented the Clement A. Price Human Dignity Awards.

 See below all the awards earned by Arts and Sciences.